Hexagon Robotics AEON: Price, Specs & Where to Buy (2026)

 Part Inspection & Quality Assurance

 Metrology-grade scanning and inspection of components for defects, dimensional accuracy, and specification adherence.
-Leverages Hexagon's core expertise in precision measurement.
+Real-time defect detection demonstrated in Microsoft partnership (January 2026).
+Automated part inspection targeted for Schaeffler rollout starting late 2026.

 Agility